rkonoplev/dniester/docs/en/TECHNICAL_DEBT.md

 - Flyway migration validation
 - Confidence in production stability

-**Recommendation**: Keep H2 only for unit tests that don't depend on database schema.
+**Recommendation**: Use MySQL with Testcontainers for all database-dependent tests to ensure production consistency.

 ### 2. CI Profile Should Use MySQL